UBS quarterly profit doubles, a crescendo for CEO Ermotti's swan song

-ZURICH (Reuters) - UBS UBSG.S on Tuesday posted a 99% jump in third-quarter profit on heavy turnover in global markets, helping the bank to a strong performance in investment banking as well as an unexpected rise in earnings for wealth management.
+ZURICH (Reuters) - UBS UBSG.S on Tuesday posted a 99% jump in third-quarter profit as heavy turnover in global markets helped the bank to a strong performance in investment banking and an unexpected rise in wealth management earnings.

-Net profit for the world’s largest wealth manager climbed to $2.1 billion for the July-September period, handily beating expectations for $1.557 billion.
+In Chief Executive Sergio Ermotti’s last month at the helm, net profit for the world’s largest wealth manager climbed to $2.1 billion for July-September, handily beating expectations for $1.557 billion.

-UBS’ investment banking division saw pre-tax profit jump 268% during the quarter thanks to a spike in trading and equity capital markets work which more than offset a fall for its advisory business.
+Investment banking saw earnings more than triple during the quarter thanks to a spike in trading and equity capital markets work which more than offset a fall for its advisory business.

 Revenue in both its equities and foreign exchange, rates and credit units was up just over 40% compared to a year earlier.